Grievance Procedure: An Employer Step By Step Guide

 The Grievance Investigation

 The person working on the investigation should have had no personal involvement in the matter at hand.
 It’s also crucial that everything is handled with confidentiality.
 In addition, witnesses should be informed that they are not to discuss the matter with any colleagues.
-And again, you should keep a record of anything discussed or found during the investigation.
+You should also keep a record of anything discussed or found during the investigation.

 Once you have all your findings and the investigation process is complete, it’s time to arrange a grievance hearing.
 You must inform everyone so they can prepare.
 Ideally, this should be within 5 days.
-This should give your employee the opportunity to explain their side in detail and, again, set out the outcome they would like to see.
+This should give your employee the opportunity to explain their side in detail as part of the grievance process and, again, set out the outcome they would like to see.

 The Grievance Hearing